episkadlo/anglerFISH/README.md

 * **--strand** strandness of the target RNA (-/+)(for endogenous only) <->

 After a successful workflow execution, a zipped file will appear in `anglerFISH/UPLOAD_HERE/results` directory, containing the following output files:
-* `.fa` file with sequences of the probes that passed through all filters
+* `.fasta` file with sequences of the probes that passed through all filters
 * `.tab` table of probes that passed through all filters, format convenient for oligos ordering
-* `.fa` file wih reverse complementary sequences of probes
+* `.fasta` file wih reverse complementary sequences of probes
 * `.bam` and `.bam.bai` alignment files of probes against genome for endogenous sequences, or `.doc` alignment file of probes against target RNA sequence for exogenous sequences
 * `.txt` file with melting temperatures of the final probes
 * `.txt` log file with stored basic parameters of the run
+* (optional) `.fasta` file containing the unfiltered probes (probes before specificity or structure checks), if the workflow was run with the **--outputUnfiltered** flag

 ### Remove unnecessary files